April's professional associations include:

 The next major turning point came when April returned to her roots in the American West.
 "In an effort to stretch my limited resources and still continue painting I moved to a small adobe on an Indian reservation.
 I was able to paint the real, rural, Intermountain West day after day.
 I was living those Maynard Dixon paintings.
 This was a profound experience that even continues to influence my present work."

 "There is something unexplainable about the experience of the wilderness, and living close to the land.
 It is an experience that resonates deeply within all of us.
 As enmeshed as I am now in contemporary life, my spirit still holds these experiences that are infused in my work."

 April moved to Southern California in the 1990's, continuing the tradition of the California Plein Air movement that began a century earlier.
 Being an outdoor painter, the same scenes that captivated the early plein-air masters influenced April's work during this period, including the missions, canyons, and coastlines of Southern California.

-Gradually April turned her attention to Mid-Century industrial landscapes, focusing on structures that were built from the 1920’s through the 1950’s.
+Gradually April turned her attention to cityscapes and Mid-Century industrial landscapes, focusing on structures that were built from the 1920's through the 1950's.
 These include old railroad yards, bridges, grain elevators, factories, refineries, and generating plants.
-“I believe the work of an artist is to not only connect with the beauty of nature but to enlighten the overlooked and forgotten parts of our present landscape.”
+"I believe the work of an artist is to not only connect with the beauty of nature but to enlighten the overlooked and forgotten parts of our present landscape."
 She approaches this new subject matter in her same interpretive style, expanding the traditional California Plein-Air movement.